korpling/pepperModules-GenericXMLModules/README.md

 is mapped to a SStructure object representing the element-node \<a\> and dominating a further SStructure object representing the element-node \<b\>.

-In many xml formats element-nodes can have further element-nodes and text-nodes in the first level of their subtree as well.
+In many xml formats element-nodes can have further element-nodes and text-nodes on the first level of their subtree as well.
 These kind of nodes are often called mixed nodes (for nodes having a mixed content).
 These kind of nodes are mapped to a SStructure object in Salt.
 The element-nodes contained in their subtree are mapped to either SToken objects or SStructure objects, depending on their content.
 For a text-node, an artificial SToken object is created and added to the subtree of the SStructure object in Salt.

 The following xml fragment

     <a>This is <!-- t1 --><b>a sample<!-- t2 --></b> text<!-- t3 --></a>

 is mapped to three SToken objects t1 overlapping the text "This is ", t2 overlapping the text "a sample" and t3 overlapping the text " text".
 Because the SToken object t2 is the only one having an existing correspondance to a terminal-node, two artificial SToken objects t1 and t3 are created.
 The complex-node \<a\> is mapped to a SStructure object dominating the three SToken objects in the order t1, t2 and t3.
-This mechanism is recursive and will also work for the following xml fragment
+This mechanism is recursive and will also work for the following xml fragment,

     <a>This is <b><c>a sample</c></b> text</a>

-, for which a further SStructure object corresponding the complex-node \<b\> is created and is dominating the SToken object corresponding to the terminal-node \<c\>.
+for which a further SStructure object corresponding with the complex-node \<b\> is created and is dominating the SToken object corresponding with the terminal-node \<c\>.

 Attribute-nodes are mapped to SAnnotation objects, having the attribute-name as `SName` and the attribute-value as `SValue`.
-Such an SAnnotation object is added to the list of SAnnotation of a container SNode object.
+Such a SAnnotation object is added to the list of SAnnotation of a container SNode object.

 The following xml fragment